futtta/autoptimize/readme.txt

 = Why can't I upgrade from 2.3.4 to 2.4.0 (or higher)? =

 Main reason (apart from occasional hickups that seem to be inherent to plugin upgrades) is that AO 2.4 requires you to be running PHP 5.3 or higher.
 And let's face it; you should actually be running PHP 7.x if you value performance (and security and support), no?

+= Some of the non-ASCII characters get lost after optimization =

+By default AO uses non multibyte-safe string methods, but if your PHP has the mbstring extension you can enable multibyte-safe string functions with this filter;

+`
+add_filter('autoptimize_filter_main_use_mbstring', '__return_true');`

+= The Shortpixel image optimizing notice cannot be dismissed? =

+In some rare cases the logic to dismiss the notice does not work due to the transient (WordPress cache) not keeping the dismissed state.
+If this happens you can use this code snippet to make the notice go away;

+`add_filter( 'autoptimize_filter_main_imgopt_plug_notice', '__return_empty_string' );`

 = Where can I get help? =